vipulpathak113/FrontendInterviewQuestions/README.md

 ---------------------------------------------------------------------------

 - The useImperativeHandle Hook allows us to expose a value, state, or function inside a child component to the parent component through ref.
  Example: Modal in child component and button to open in parent component.
-Logic for modal open in child so expose this fn using "useImperativeHandle" to parent and also parent will not rerender parent and only re-render child.
+Logic for modal open in child so expose this fn using "useImperativeHandle" to parent and also it will not rerender parent and only re-render child.

  ```js
  useImperativeHandle(ref, () => ({